Outside of the Classroom

-With a dedicated team of work experience coordinators students access well planned and meaningful opportunities that will support their application to Higher Education or employment.
+With a dedicated team of Work Placement coordinators students access well planned and meaningful opportunities that will support their application to Higher Education or employment.

 We also have relationships with many of the UK’s leading universities – including Manchester, Sheffield, Oxford and Cambridge – which help our students gain excellent insights into how universities work, what studying for a degree is like and what universities look for when offering undergraduate places.

 We encourage all our students to tell us how we could do things better, what would improve their time at college and ask them how we can help them to develop and progress.
-This is achieved through the college’s elected Student Union representatives, our annual Learner Voice student conference and regular informal feedback sessions with staff.
+This is achieved through the College’s elected Student Union representatives, our annual Student Voice surveys and regular informal feedback sessions with staff.
 We are always open to new ideas and initiatives and welcome student participation in every aspect of college life.